bbauska/UofM-Inter-with-JavaScript/readme.md

 make it an accessible site by incorporating tabindex as well.
-I&apos;m going to add some additional requirements that you cannot change the HTML to add tabindex, you must use JavaScript looping to add the attribute, and just as we wrote a 'Undo' for when we were on **mouseout** and we did like change when your **mouseover**.
+I&apos;m going to add some additional requirements that you cannot change the HTML to add tabindex, you must use JavaScript looping to add the attribute, and just as we wrote a 'Undo' for when we were on <b>mouseout</b> and we did like change when your <b>mouseover</b>.
 Now, you are going to use the focus and blur events so that keyboard users have the same capabilities as any mouse users.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->